Working with Tables

 Tables are the backbone of Trigger and offer unique experiences compared to other React state management libraries.

-To create tables in your store, you first declare the table type, where each property represents a column/attribute/feature in our table:
+To create tables in your store, you first declare the table type, where each property represents a column/attribute/feature in your table:

 import { extract, CreateTable, type Store, type Table } from '@datahook/trigger';